-There is no definite answer to the question of when an antiinflammatory therapy should be discontinued in nonautoimmune or autoimmune PPF.
+There is no definite answer to the question of when an anti-inflammatory therapy should be discontinued in non-autoimmune or autoimmune PPF.
 It is a complex decision.
 A variety of aspects need to be considered and the decision must be made on a case-by-case basis.
-Infection-related complications and/or increase in fibrotic changes, and the development of honeycombing and traction bronchiectasis in particular are important criteria for reducing or even discontinuing of antiinflammatory therapy [170].
+Infection-related complications and/or increase in fibrotic changes, and the development of honeycombing and traction bronchiectasis in particular are important criteria for reducing or even discontinuing of antiinflammatory therapy [178].

-A placebo-controlled study in IPF patients demonstrated that antiinflammatory combination therapy using prednisolone and azathioprine led to increased respiratory tract infections, acute exacerbations and poorer survival outcomes [191].
-Especially in patients with telomere lengths below the 10th percentile, the above immunosuppressive combination therapy was associated with a high infection-related complication rate and side effects [198].
-The data from the INBUILD study show that in both treatment arms patients treated with antiinflammatory drugs at baseline had more respiratory tract infections and bronchitis than those not receiving this therapy [103].
+A placebo-controlled study in IPF patients demonstrated that anti-inflammatory combination therapy using prednisolone and AZA led to increased respiratory tract infections, acute exacerbations and poorer survival outcomes [199].
+Especially, in patients with telomere lengths below the 10th percentile, the above immunosuppressive combination therapy was associated with a high infectionrelated complication rate and side effects [200].
+The data from the INBUILD study show that in both treatment arms patients treated with anti-inflammatory drugs at baseline had more respiratory tract infections and bronchitis than those not receiving this therapy [102].

-Treatment with antiinflammatory agents should also be discontinued if side effects cannot be controlled despite symptomatic therapy, dose reductions or temporary treatment interruptions.

-In addition, the activity of the underlying disease as well as extrapulmonary manifestations need to be considered in autoimmune PPF in order to control and, if necessary, terminate the antiinflammatory therapy.
+Treatment with anti-inflammatory agents should also be discontinued if side effects cannot be controlled despite symptomatic therapy, dose reductions, or temporary treatment interruptions.
+In addition, the activity of the underlying disease as well as extrapulmonary manifestations need to be considered in autoimmune PPF in order to control and, if necessary, terminate the anti-inflammatory therapy.